Guidance for rail staff

 - Let them know what is coming up.
 E.g. “we are approaching the ticket barrier”.

 - If the route involves stairs, ask if they are OK with stairs or if they would prefer to go in the lift (if a lift is available).

 - Try to avoid situations where there is competing or distracting noise.

 - Regularly ask the person if they are OK and that they can hear you.
 That includes checking to make sure that they are comfortable with the pace at which you are both walking.

 - Once you have both arrived at their desired destination check to ensure they know where they are and ask them if they are OK to continue or if they need further assistance.

-- While social distancing arrangements are in place, vision impaired passengers are even more likely to require assistance in locating a seat on board the train whether they have a reservation or not.
+- Vision impaired passengers are more likely to require assistance in locating a seat on board the train whether they have a reservation or not.
 Take particular care when giving instructions on boarding or exiting a train with regard to the amount and height of any steps or the size of any gap between the train and platform edge.
 A guide dog owner is likely to require a priority seat to ensure the dog has enough space to lie down.

 - Having identified the appropriate seat, describe its location (e.g. “just coming up on your left left/right, facing towards/ away from you”) and whether it is airline style or has a table.
-Before leaving, describe the layout of the carriage including the location of toilets in relation to where the passenger is sitting and the layout of any social distancing restrictions in place.
+Before leaving, describe the layout of the carriage including the location of toilets in relation to where the passenger is sitting.

 - Never leave a conversation with a person without saying so.
 It’s really important they know when you have left them and they know what to do next once you have gone.